Public Display of Music

 Oberlin College is back in session, as the coffeehouse is in full buzz with conversations.
 I love this environment.
 It helps me escape the constant buzz in my head.
-Since school is back in session, the music the baristas play are usually tuned into the popular noise of the day.
-I always bring my ear plugs and pick one of my many playlists to musically meditate to while I allow the creative juices to flow and type words onto a screen or write in my (many) notebooks.
+Since school is back in session, the music the baristas play is usually tuned into the popular noise of the day.
+I always bring my earplugs and pick one of my many playlists to musically meditate while I allow the creative juices to flow and type words onto a screen or write in my (many) notebooks.

 It has been two hours since the playlist started and it still plays on with Talking Heads, Dead or Alive, and The Church.
 I feel so productive.
 Funny how music reaches deep within, pulls out feelings and transforms them into words for me.
 Almost as good as going out for a night of dancing.
 Almost.

 I wonder… is it the charming and quiet barista who looks as if he walked right out of a Jesus and Mary Chain or Echo and The Bunnymen video, the strikingly adorable alternative girl who reminds me of Abby from NCIS or the handsomely rugged (obvious) comic book fan guy who picked these songs on this particular playlist.

 It doesn’t matter… I’m completely in the zone… my element… I’m dancing in my chair as I type this, lip-syncing the words to every song.
 On we go with Pet Shop Boys, more New Order, Depeche Mode, and Thomas Dolby – and not his usual “She Blinded Me with Science“.